ChrstphrHll/npc_gen/students/Uxwy Lazziar.md

 year: 5
 guild: Fiesn
 partyID: 48
+tags:
+- Human
+- Sorcerer
+- Assault
+- 5th
+- Fiesn
 ---
 # Uxwy Lazziar
 ---
 ### Description
 - 5th year Human Sorcerer in Fiesn
-- wavy red hair that's kept back by a turquoise headband, Green eyes, and Fair skin
+- wavy red hair that's kept back by a turquoise headband, Hazel eyes, and Fair skin
 - Is Admirable and Repugnant, and has Contentment as their ideal

 ### Organizations